-The MSPB measure is a claims-based measure that includes pricestandardized payments for Part A and Part B services.
+The MSPB Measure is a claims-based measure that includes price standardized payments for Part A and Part B services.
 A hospital admission, indicated by the large, striped triangle on the slide, is also known as the "index hospital admission."

 An index hospital admission is the signal to initiate and measure an episode of care within the MSPB hospital measure.
-As detailed on the present slide, the three days prior to an index hospital admission through 30 days after the hospital discharge constitutes an episode of care and is the duration for which Part A and Part B services will be assessed.
+As detailed on the present slide, the three days prior to an index hospital admission through 30 days after the hospital discharge constitutes an episode of care and is the duration for which Part A and Part B service cost will be assessed.

-The MSPB measure is based on all MSPB episodes that an Inpatient Prospective Payment System hospital, or IPPS hospital, has during a period of performance.
-As previously noted, an MSPB episode includes all services provided three days before the hospital admission through 30 days after the hospital discharge.
-The reason why the episode includes three days prior to the admission is to include diagnostic or pre-operative services that are related to the index admission.
-Including services that are 30 days after the discharge emphasizes the importance of coordination of care transitions and mitigating complications of care.
-The population of hospital admissions that qualify as an MSPB episode excludes the following scenarios to create a more homogenous study group: admissions that occur within 30 days of discharge of another index admission; transfers between acute hospitals for both the transferring and receiving hospital; episodes where the index admission claim has zero payment; and lastly, admissions having a discharge date fewer than 30 days prior to the end of the performance period.
+The MSPB Measure is based on all MSPB episodes that an inpatient prospective payment system hospital, or IPPS hospital, has during a period of performance.
+As previously noted, an MSPB episode includes all services provided three days before the hospital admission through 30 days post-hospital discharge.
+The reason why an episode includes three days prior to hospital admission is to include diagnostic or pre-operative services that are related to the index admission.
+Including services that are 30 days after the discharge emphasizes the importance of coordinating care transitions and mitigating complications of care.
+The population of hospital admissions that qualify as an MSPB episode excludes the following scenarios to create a more homogenous study group: admissions that occur within 30 days of discharge of another index admission; transfers between acute hospitals for both the transferring and receiving hospital; episodes where the index admission claim has \$0 payment; and, lastly, admissions having a discharge date fewer than 30 days prior to the end of a measure performance period.

-Episodes are used in the MSPB measure to calculate a hospital's MSPB amount.
-An MSPB amount is the sum of all standardized and risk-adjusted spending across all of the hospital's eligible episodes divided by the number of episodes.
-In other words, it's a hospital's average risk-adjusted spending across the hospital's attributed episodes.
+Episodes are used in the MSPB Measure to calculate a hospital's MSPB Amount.
+An MSPB Amount is the sum of all standardized and riskadjusted spending across all of the hospital's eligible episodes, divided by the number of episodes.
+In other words, it's a hospital's average riskadjusted spending across all the hospital-attributed episodes.
 In later slides detailing the calculation steps, we'll cover how the risk-adjusted spending of an episode is determined.
 The MSPB Amount is a representation of how efficiency is measured.

-The MSPB Measure is then defined as the hospital's MSPB amount divided by the episode-weighted, median MSPB amount across the nation.
-The transformation step from the MSPB Amount to the MSPB Measure normalizes the measure score, so it can be interpreted as a ratio of the hospital's cost efficiency in comparison to the national median.
+The MSPB Measure is then defined as the hospital's MSPB Amount, divided by the episode-weighted, median MSPB Amount across all hospitals.

+This transformation step from the MSPB Amount to the MSPB Measure normalizes the measure score so that it can be interpreted as a ratio of a hospital's cost efficiency in comparison to the national median.

-An MSPB measure that is less than 1 indicates that a given hospital spends less than the national median MSPB amount across all hospitals during a given performance period.
-Improvement on this measure for a hospital would be observed as a lower MSPB measure value across performance periods.
-For example, a hospital would have improved in their MSPB measure if they had a measure value of 1.05 in the 2018 baseline period and then that decreased to 1.01 in the 2020 performance period.
-Now, we do want to take a moment to point out that the MSPB measure alone does not necessarily reflect the quality of care provided by hospitals.
-The MSPB measure is most meaningful when presented in the context of other quality measures, which is why the MSPB measure is combined with other measures in the Hospital Value-Based Purchasing Program to provide a more comprehensive assessment of hospital performance.
+An MSPB Measure that is less than 1 indicates that a given hospital spends less than the national median MSPB Amount across all hospitals during a given performance period.
+Improvement on this measure for a hospital would be observed as a lower MSPB Measure value across performance periods.
+For example, a hospital would have improved in their MSPB Measure if they had a measure value of 1.05 in the 2018 baseline period and then that decreased to 1.01 in the 2020 performance period.
+Now, we do want to take a moment to point out that the MSPB Measure alone does not necessarily reflect the quality of care provided by hospitals.
+The MSPB Measure is most meaningful when presented in the context of other quality measures, which is why the MSPB Measure is combined with other measures in the Hospital Value-Based Purchasing Program to provide a more comprehensive assessment of a hospital's performance.